 Competitive Fellowships and Scholarships

-The University Honors Program also houses the advising function for competitive fellowships and scholarships.
-Our program coordinator assists students as they develop their application materials for prestigious awards like the Rhodes Scholarship, the Truman Scholarship, the Fulbright U.S. Student Program grant, and many others.
-All students are eligible to apply for these awards, but Honors Program students are particularly competitive because of their academic performance, their ambition and their attitude towards service to society.
+The Saint Louis University Honors Program also houses the advising function for competitive fellowships and scholarships.
+Our program manager assists students as they develop their application materials for prestigious awards like the Rhodes Scholarship, the Truman Scholarship, the Fulbright U.S. Student Program grant and many others.
+All students are eligible to apply for these awards, but SLU's honors program students are particularly competitive because of their academic performance, their ambition, and their attitude towards service to society.